Class Action Lawyers Open Investigation Into Data Breach Involving Popular Fintech Companies

 LockBit is a ransomware group with links to Russia, according to software firm Blackberry.

-Even though the FBI has not explicitly called LockBit a Russian-backed group, “an assessment of LockBit’s public communications—which espouse a broadly anti-Western political view—indicates they have Russian origins with global affiliates,” BlackBerry said in a post.
+While the FBI hasn’t explicitly called LockBit a Russian-backed group, “an assessment of LockBit’s public communications—which espouse a broadly anti-Western political view—indicates they have Russian origins with global affiliates,” BlackBerry said in a post.

 LockBit-named ransomware was first observed on Russian-language cybercrime forums in January 2020, according to the U.S. Cybersecurity and Infrastructure Security Agency (CISA).

 Since 2020, LockBit has been involved in roughly 1,700 attacks in the United States, CISA said in a June 2023 advisory.
-Roughly $91 million in ransom payments were made to the group.
+Roughly $91 million in ransom payments have been made to the group.

 In 2022, 16 percent of state, local, tribal, and tribunal government ransomware incidents reported to the Multi-State Information Sharing and Analysis Center were identified as coming from LockBit.

-Private information like names and other personal identifiers as well as driver’s license and non-driver identification card numbers were stolen in this breach.
+Private information such as names, other personal identifiers, and driver’s license and non-driver identification card numbers were stolen in this breach.
 Law firms are investigating claims for this incident.